-Following more than a year of stagnated travel, leaving thousands of residents stranded out of their home countries, Qatari expats and citizens stuck abroad can breathe a sigh of relief as the Qatar government has instituted return permits for residents.
-Once they have satisfied the necessary entry requirements, applying and receiving the permit is pretty straightforward.
+Following more than a year of stagnated travel, leaving thousands of residents stranded outside of their home countries, Qatari expats and citizens stuck abroad can breathe a sigh of relief as the Qatar government has instituted return permits for residents.
+Once they have satisfied the necessary entry requirements, applying for and receiving the permit is pretty straightforward.

 The following is the breakdown of the return permits for residents outside of Qatar.

 Please note: As per the latest announcement by the Qatari authorities, an exceptional entry permit is no longer required for residents with valid residency visas.
 Qatar residence visa holders who have spent more than 6 months outside of Qatar would need to obtain the exceptional entry permit as detailed below.

 Exceptional Entry Permit to Qatar

 Residents who are currently in the State of Qatar and wish to travel and return will automatically receive an exceptional entry permit upon departure.
 The resident or their employer will be able to print out the exceptional entry permit from the website of the Ministry of Interior (MOI) at any point after the resident has departed Qatar.
 Such requests will no longer need to be submitted through the Qatar Portal.